Choose your words wisely

 There are two sides to the glossary: the words you use, and the words you do not.

-The prohibit list is the one most founders find easier to start with.
+The prohibit list is the one most founders find easier to start with, and I have written about it in detail across three separate issues: the original in 2024, the 2025 edition, and the 2026 edition.
 The short version: if AI would write it from a generic prompt, if a competitor in your space would say the exact same thing, if the words describe a category rather than a company, they do not belong in your glossary.
 Innovative, seamless, transformative, real-time, platform, holistic.

 A few questions worth sitting with first:

-Most companies treat language as the last thing to figure out — after the product and the pitch and the go-to-market — when it is actually the foundation all of those things sit on.
+Most companies treat language as the last thing to figure out, after the product and the pitch and the go-to-market, when it is actually the foundation all of those things sit on.
+The words you choose tell the market what you believe, tell your team how to think, and tell an investor in about thirty seconds of reading your website whether there is a real point of view behind the product or just a category description with a logo on it.

 Your words are worth deciding.